alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-libraries.md

 ## Conclusion

-In this article you learned how to prevents bugs with unit tests, the libraries that you can use to create the tests and mocks and now you can prevents bug in production.

-The two libraries are enought to a developer create unit tests to his software.
+In this article you learned how to prevents bugs with unit tests, the libraries that you can use to create the tests and mocks and now you can prevents bugs in production.
+The two libraries used in this article are enought to a developer create unit tests to his software.
 However, the developers need to pay attention to the versions and the compatibility between them.
-Therefore, the Junit offer a Platform to run tests and the EasyMock offer a way to isolate the unit from the its dependencies.
-There are anothers libraries, but this article is not comparing, it just is showing the example libraries to each requirements to create tests.
+There are anothers libraries to solve the same problem that we will cover in future articles.

+I am a Java Developer that help anothers Java developers to apply tests techiniques in software development, So they deliver stable features faster without breaking things.

 # TODO